 Startups that have developed their first successful app may want to utilize complementary and associated products and subscriptions to expand their brand (and their income) without the same amount of work it took to launch their flagship product.

-Self-branding white label SaaS packages quickly make them appear as prominent players in their market, providing a straightforward and legitimate way to boost their brand and turnover.
+Self-branding white label SaaS products quickly make them appear as prominent players in their market, providing a straightforward and legitimate way to boost their brand and turnover.

 - Marketing automation

 - Social media monitoring and management

 Website and app development tools

 - Website and page builders and landing page creation